kojinobumoto/sLinkValidator/README.txt

     The url should be listed one per line.

 o All available options

+ -gecko, --path-to-gecko (mandatory)
+                               Specify the full path to the geckodriver binary.

  -a,--all                      Also check "link" tag.
  -capture,--screenshot         takes the page capture.